kontorol/kmc-ng/README.md

  | Shared modules configuration | src/shared/modules-config.ts | import { modulesConfig } from 'config/modules'; | folder 'shared' | transpile into the app bundle (3) |
  | KMC application configuration | src/kmc-app/kmc-app-config.ts | import { kmcAppConfig } from '../../kmc-app-config'; (4) | folder 'kmc-app' | transpile into the app bundle (3) |
 **remarks:**
 - (1) a matching configuration file `server-config.json` is loaded by the browser.
-By default the file is configured against the Kaltura production server.
+By default the file is configured against the Kontorol production server.
 We advice you to check that the application works as expected using the default configuration before customizing it against your own server.
 - (2) for CI and on-prem server integrations, you can use the template file `server-config.template.json`.
 - (3) this configuration file can be modified only before building the application
 - (4) the path is relative to the file that contains the import statement